MatthewJohnMorris/case-monitor/README.md

 ﻿# Case Monitor

-My OCD was nagging me over tracking developments in a court case, so I wrote something to periodically check for new case law documents, and email me the current status.
+My OCD was nagging me over tracking developments in a court case, so I "wrote" (used a few passes with ChatGPT to generate) something to periodically check for new case law documents, and email me the current status.

 This is a Python script to monitor new case law documents from the [UK National Archives Find Case Law](https://caselaw.nationalarchives.gov.uk/) service - it's based on pointing ChatGPT at the interface spec that can be downloaded from https://nationalarchives.github.io/ds-find-caselaw-docs/public.
 The script fetches the latest judgments matching a specified search query and sends email notifications with updates.